Franco T.,

 The new perimeter?
 Identity.
 Every user, every service, every device needs a unique, cryptographically verifiable identity.
 No exceptions.

-Think about it this way: instead of asking "are you on our network?" you ask "can you prove you are who you say you are?"
-And this proof needs to be strong.
-We’re talking multi-factor authentication, certificate-based authentication, the whole program.
+Think about it this way: instead of asking "are you in our network?" you ask "can you prove you are who you say you are?"
+And that proof has to be strong.
+We are talking about multi-factor authentication, certificate-based authentication, the whole package.

 3. Build dynamic trust scoring